 Muamba Fishers of Men Church:

-During a visit to his native country in 2008, Pastor Joshua Ngao was able to return to village of his childhood home, Muamba.
+During a visit to his native country in 2008, Pastor Joshua Ngao was able to return to the village of his childhood home, Muamba.
 He was able to share his love of God with his friends and family and these villagers willingly received his preaching.
 Pastor Joshua’s leadership was readily accepted as he was one of “their own” returning to bring them the light of the Gospel.
-Sharing his love and dedication to the Lord led many clansmen and villagers, including his own family, to give their lives to Christ Jesus.
+Sharing his love and dedication to the Lord led many clansmen and villagers, including his family, to give their lives to Christ Jesus.
 Thus officially starting the Muamba Fishers of Men congregation.
 Later partnering with a church in Davenport, Iowa (U.S.) FOM Ministries was able to build a permanent church where the people of Muamba worship together today.

 The people of Muamba have walked over 20 miles on a daily basis to fetch water for in excess of 50 years.
-Often, the trek was made in hopes that water would be available, especially as the drought condition became more severe.
-Again in 2010, Pastor Joshua and ministry partners from Davenport, lowa worked together to fund the drilling of a water well in the church compound.
+Often, the trek was made in hopes that water would be available, especially as the drought conditions became more severe.
+Again in 2010, Pastor Joshua and ministry partners from Davenport, Iowa worked together to fund the drilling of a water well in the church compound.
 It was necessary to drill (or bore) 320 feet down to find fresh, clean water.
 This new well was a huge blessing to the village for nearly a year.
-Unfortunately, the on-going drought in the region caused the water level to fall below the suspended pump; leaving many to believe the well had dried up.
+Unfortunately, the ongoing drought in the region caused the water level to fall below the suspended pump; leaving many to believe the well had dried up.

 In 2016 the drought conditions worsened.
 With still no water available from the well, there was a critical need to have the county water engineers evaluate the situation in hopes of finding a solution.
 The Lord’s blessing for this village became apparent when engineers determined that water availability wasn’t the issue.
 Because of the well’s 320 feet depth, a hand pump did not provide sufficient pressure to extract the water.

 Believing that education is the key to life and remembering how many miles he had walked as a child to attend school, Apostle Joshua dreamed of starting a local school.
-The distance to the closest primary school was so far away, it simply was too dangerous for young children to walk to school.
+The distance to the closest primary school was so far away, that it simply was too dangerous for young children to walk to school.
 With help from The Heights Church located in Collinsville, Illinois, a village primary school was started in January 2018.
 The community is actively involved in operating this critically needed resource.

-Muamba FOM Church is led by pastor Jackson Mwenga Musyoka and His wife .
+Muamba FOM Church is led by pastor Jackson Mwenga Musyoka and His wife.
 Together with the church’s board of deacons, they work in partnership to provide the leadership and ministries to support this community of believers.
-The church has also established a pre-school that helps local children begin the preparation for attending school.
+The church has also established a preschool that helps local children begin the preparation for attending school.

 Muvati Fishers of Men Church:

 Fishers of Men Muvati worship center is located in Kitui County in Eastern Kenya.
-This church is about seven kilometers from Kitui town center and 190 kilometers East of Nairobi (or just over a three hour drive).
+This church is about seven kilometers from Kitui town center and 190 kilometers East of Nairobi (or just over a three-hour drive).

 Immediately after hearing their concerns, Pastor Joshua Ngao, Founder and President of FOM Ministries, felt led to start the Muvati worship center.
-He was moved by the urgent need of the local people in their craving the truth of the Gospel and a desire to know the Lord.
+He was moved by the urgent need of the local people in their craving for the truth of the Gospel and a desire to know the Lord.
 Initially, the group began meeting as a small house fellowship.